-- Offline the following resources in the SQL Server service group in the primary zone: - SQL Server resource (sqlServiceGroupName SQLServer) - SQL Virtual Server name resource (sqlServiceGroupName Lanman) - SQL Virtual IP resource (sqlServiceGroupName IP) The remaining resources should be online, including the storage resources.

-In VEA, make sure to remove all the drive letters from the configured volumes, to avoid conflicts when configuring the zones.
+- Offline the following resources in the SQL Server service group in the primary zone: - SQL Server resource (<sqlservicegroupname> SQLServer) - SQL Virtual Server name resource (<sqlservicegroupname> Lanman) - SQL Virtual IP resource (<sqlservicegroupname> IP) The remaining resources should be online, including the VMDg resources and the MountV resources. - In VEA, make sure to remove all the drive letters from the configured volumes, to avoid conflicts when configuring the zones.

-Then complete the following tasks to configure the secondary zone, using the quidelines shown:
+Then complete the following tasks to configure the secondary zone, using the guidelines shown:

+"Configuring the storage hardware and network" on page 105

-- See "Configuring disk groups and volumes for SQL Server" on page 133.
-During the creation of disk groups and volumes for the secondary zone, make sure the following is exactly the same as the cluster at the primary zone: - Disk group name - Volume sizes - Volume names - Drive letters - Installing and configuring SQL Server on the first cluster node See "About installing SQL Server on the first system" on page 181.
+- "Installing Veritas Storage Foundation HA for Windows" on page 107 - "Configuring cluster disk groups and volumes for SQL Server" on page 116 During the creation of disk groups and volumes for the secondary zone, make sure the following is exactly the same as the cluster at the primary zone: - Cluster disk group name - Volume sizes - Volume names - Drive letters - Installing and configuring SQL Server on the first cluster node Choose the appropriate topic from the following: - "Installing and configuring SQL Server on the first cluster node" on page 159

 When installing SQL Server make sure that you select the same installation options as you did for the primary zone.
-The instance name must be the same in the primary zone and secondary zone - See "About installing SQL Server on the second system" on page 183.
-After you install SQL Server on the nodes in the secondary zone, make sure to use VEA to remove all the drive letters from the configured volumes. - Adding system to the existing cluster You do not create another cluster in the secondary zone.
+The instance name must be the same in the primary zone and secondary zone

+"Installing SQL Server on the second cluster node" on page 161 After you install SQL Server on the nodes in the secondary zone, make sure to use VEA to remove all the drive letters from the configured volumes.

+You do not create another cluster in the secondary zone.
 Instead you add the systems to the existing cluster.

-See "Adding nodes to a cluster" on page 223.
+See "Adding the systems in the secondary zone to the cluster" on page 198.